cluetec/lifeboat/README.md

 ## ⚙️ Usage

-Lifeboat is a CLI tool which makes it possible to use it in a various kind of environments like on a local machine, in a Unix cronjob, in Kubernetes, in a VM, wherever the user wants.
+Lifeboat is a CLI tool which makes it possible to use it in various kind of environments like on a local machine, in a Unix cronjob, in Kubernetes, in a VM, wherever the user wants.
 As the tool needs a quite complex configuration it's possible to provide a config file.
 In addition, it's also possible to provide all configuration via environment variables.